kyma-project/website/content/blog-posts/2019-09-09-release-notes-1.5/index.md

 ### Telepresence guide

 We know how difficult of a task developing and debugging locally can be.
 That is why we created a general guide for local development with Telepresence to make your work faster and your workflow smoother.
-Check this [link](https://kyma-project.io/community/guidelines/technical-guidelines/08-telepresence-guide/) for details.

 ### Troubleshooting guides for the Application Connector